Titles reviewed by Library readers and staff

 By Sue Monk Kidd (narrator for audio book: Jenna Lamia)

 Poetic prose and tragically lovely.
 Depicts strong, independent women.
+Patty H.

 Check Availability